SyntaxxHD/live-visualizer/README.md

 # Live Visualizer

 Live Visualizer is a program that allows DJs to have appealing visuals running in the background which are in sync with the music.
-It is available for Windows and Mac OS and can be downloaded from the Releases tab in Github (not available yet).
+It is available for Windows and Mac OS.

-## ToDo

-- [x] Config file save cooldown
-- [x] Live change of properties in spectrum
-- [x] File change detection
-- [x] Settings dialog
-- [x] Audio source selection
-- [x] Automatic updates
-- [ ] Dark mode support
-- [x] Visualizer title in UI
-- [x] Shorter text boxes

 ## Download

-Download the latest version of Live Visualizer for Windows and Mac OS from the Releases tab in Github (not available yet).
+Download the latest version of Live Visualizer for Windows and Mac OS from the Releases tab in Github https://github.com/SyntaxxHD/live-visualizer/releases/latest.

 ### Available Visualizers